Redwarx008/LoxSharp/readme.md

 ### Built-in classes and functions

-For convenience, XX has some built-in classes and functions, which are implicitly imported into the current context.
+For convenience, SharpES has some built-in classes and functions, which are implicitly imported into the current context.

 #### Array